We acknowledge Ms. Corrina Keeler for cartographic assistance.

 Boyce RM, O’Meara WP, 2017.
 Use of malaria RDTs in various health contexts across sub-Saharan Africa: a systematic review.
 BMC Public Health 17: 1–15.

 Boyce RM, Muiru A, Reyes R, Ntaro M, Mulogo E, Matte M, Siedner MJ, 2015.
 Impact of rapid diagnostic tests for the diagnosis and treatment of malaria at a peripheral health facility in western Uganda: an interrupted time series analysis.
 Malar J 14: 203.

 Odaga J, Sinclair D, Lokong JA, Donegan S, Hopkins H, Garner P, 2014.
 Rapid diagnostic tests versus clinical diagnosis for managing people with fever in malaria endemic settings.
 Cochrane Database Syst Rev 4: 1–51.

-Murungi M 2017.
+Murungi M et al. 2017.
 Improving the specificity of Plasmodium falciparum malaria diagnosis in high-transmission settings with a two-step rapid diagnostic test and microscopy algorithm.
 J Clin Microbiol 55: 1540–1549.